sablier-labs/docs/docs/concepts/15-security.md

 All the audits of Flow contracts can be found [here](https://github.com/sablier-labs/audits/blob/main/flow).

-## Bob & Escrow Audits
+## Bob Audits

-All the audits of Bob and Escrow contracts can be found [here](https://github.com/sablier-labs/audits/blob/main/bob).
+All the audits of Bob contracts can be found [here](https://github.com/sablier-labs/audits/blob/main/bob).

 ## Bug Bounty